duju211/pin_strava/README.md

         access = "https://www.strava.com/oauth/token")
     }

-The `authorize` parameter describes the url to send client to for authorization.
+The `authorize` parameter describes the authorization url.
 And the `access` argument is used to exchange the authenticated token.

 The final authentication step.
 Before the user can execute the following steps, he has to authenticate the api in the web browser.